 A special general meeting of SLT to consider the motion is to be convened by the Board.

-If the Board does not cause a special general meeting to be held within 21 days from the date on which the requisition was deposited, the requisitionists may proceed to convene the meeting in accordance with sub-rule 12 (4) and 12 (5).
+If the Board does not cause a special general meeting to be held within 21 days from the date on which the requisition was deposited, the requisitionists may proceed to convene the meeting in accordance with rule 12 (4) and 12 (5).

 Objects, purposes or rules thus altered, rescinded or added to is to remain in force unless further altered, rescinded or added to in accordance with this rule.